-In 1961, while returning from a vacation in Canada, an average New England couple, Barney (James Earl Jones, The Great White Hope) and Betty Hill (Estelle Parsons, Bonnie and Clyde), suspects that they have had a close encounter of the fourth kind (aka alien abduction).
-Barney and Betty agree to be hypnotized to help them remember every detail of the night in question.
+In 1961, while returning from a vacation in Canada, a New England couple, Barney (James Earl Jones, Star Wars) and Betty Hill (Estelle Parsons, Bonnie and Clyde), suspects that they were temporarily abducted by aliens.
+Barney and Betty are placed under hypnosis to help them remember every detail of the night in question.

 Reaction & Thoughts:

-This absorbing fact-based movie dramatizes the first ever documented case of alien abduction in the United Sates.
-The UFO Incident makes no attempts to prove or disprove the controversial case; it simply shows the events as The Hills described them to a therapist while under hypnosis.
+This absorbing fact-based movie dramatizes the first ever documented case of alien abduction in the U.S. The UFO Incident makes no attempts to prove or disprove the controversial case; it simply shows the events as The Hills described them to a therapist while under hypnosis.
 Was this an elaborate hoax?
-Was it a dream?
 Was it a shared hallucination?
 Was it pure paranoia?
-The movie leaves the viewers to make their own conclusion.
+The movie allows viewers to draw their own conclusions.

 Conclusions & Final Thoughts:

-The Hills UFO saga still get strong responses from both advocates and skeptics.
+The Hills UFO saga still gets strong responses from both advocates and skeptics.
 The film itself leaves the door open for all kinds of interpretations.
 One thing is for sure: The UFO Incident is no longer the shocker it once was.
 The “alien abduction” plot has become a staple of Hollywood filmmakers.
-Yet, unlike most sci-fi movies of this type, there is humanity to be found here.
-Fine filmmaking, good writing and three fantastic performances propel the movie to something truly compelling.
+Yet there is humanity to be found here.
+Fine filmmaking, good writing and three fantastic performances make the movie truly interesting and compelling.
 Color, 92 minutes, Not Rated.